Find out the top things to do, where to stay, where to eat and drink, and some insider information to help you plan your holiday to Edmonton, Canada.

 Meanwhile summer brings lovely long days, plenty of sunshine (well this is one of the sunniest places in Canada!) and tonnes of arts, music and food festivals.
 The Edmonton International Fringe Festival is the largest in North America with over 850,000 people attending last year!
 It’s comparable to ours in Edinburgh, showcasing the best in comedy, theatre and more.

-Meanwhile, WestJet has twice-weekly flights non-stop direct from London Gatwick to Edmonton.
-The airport is around 25 minutes from the city centre.
+Edmonton airport is around 25 minutes from the city centre.
 Taxis aren’t too pricey in the city, and there is a decent public transport network.
 If you want to venture outside of the city to explore the national parks, consider hiring a car.

-Edmonton, Canada: Best Time To Visit
+When Is The Best Time To Visit Edmonton, Canada?

 This is a tricky one!
 As mentioned above, this is a city that dramatically changes from winter to summer.
 I visited in summer and after hearing about the extreme cold (lows in the -30s) and many feet of snow, I just don’t know how I’d cope.
 However, I spotted the guys from Hand Luggage Only visited in winter and it looks absolutely stunning (you can see what they got up to here).

 I loved that in June it was light until around 11pm at night and the temperatures were comfortably warm.
 I guess the nice thing with a destination like this, is that you could return again at a different time of year and have a totally different experience.
-And with that, lets find out what there is to do.
+And with that, let’s find out what there is to do.

 Edmonton, Canada: Things To Do